lkoemmpel/sk-landscaping/README.md

 ## Details

 This is a website I developed for my family's landscaping business.
+The live site currently lives at laurakoemmpel.com/sklandscaping.

 ## Copyright and License